Gaius-Augustus/Tiberius/docs/training_large_data.md

 ### Recommended Workflow for Training Tiberius with a Large Dataset

-For trainign Tiberius with a large dataset we recommend generating tfRecords files.
+For training Tiberius with a large dataset we recommend generating tfRecords files.
 This will allow you to train on a large dataset without having to load the entire dataset into memory.
 The following steps will guide you through the process of generating tfrecords files from the data of several genomes.
 For each genome, you need a FASTA file with the genomic sequences (ideally softmasked) and a GTF file with the gene annotations.

 For following instructions, we will assume that the files are named after the species as `${SPECIES}.fa` and `${SPECIES}.gtf`.
 And that [learnMSA](https://github.com/Gaius-Augustus/learnMSA) is installed at `$leanMSA`: